 Please refer to the Admissions Requirements webpage for the Clinical Psychology Doctoral Program.

 The program seeks highly qualified applicants who demonstrate a commitment to a career serving the needs of deaf, hard of hearing, deafblind, and hearing populations.
 In line with the mission of the university and the emphases in the program, individuals from diverse backgrounds are strongly encouraged to apply.

 Students are admitted to the Clinical Psychology Program to work toward the PhD degree.
 The program does not offer a terminal master's degree.
-Completed applications are due in the Graduate Admissions Office by January 15, 2019 for enrollment the following September.
-Applicants should submit their materials prior to this deadline; applications submitted after January 15, 2019 will not be considered.
-There are no spring semester or rolling admissions in the Clinical Psychology Program.
+Completed applications are due in the Graduate Admissions Office by January 15, 2020 for enrollment the following September.
+(PLEASE NOTE - WE ARE EXTENDING THE APPLICATION DEADLINE UNTIL FEBRUARY 1st, 2020) There are no spring semester or rolling admissions in the Clinical Psychology Program.
 The program expects to admit six students for the entering 2020-2021 cohort.